robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 Sirepo jobs run on our cluster and at [NERSC](https://nersc.gov), which uses [Slurm](https://slurm.schedmd.com) for job management.
-On our own cluster, we monitor CPU utlization with Docker containers.
+On our cluster, we control CPU and memory utlization with containers.
 We have paying customers with few complaints about the job system.
 The "one-click" 3rd party supercomputer integration is a godsend to many of our users.
 It is very nice to have happy customers.